Swiip/generator-gulp-angular/README.md

 ## Known issue

-Protractor tests are not stable with PhantomJS, at least on my Mac.
-I've got unpredictable disconnections between webdriverjs and phantomjs.
+Protractor tests are not stable with PhantomJS, at least not on my Mac.
+I'm getting unpredictable disconnections between webdriverjs and phantomjs.

-I tried many configurations for Protractor without success, any hint would be apreciated.
+I tried many configurations for Protractor without success, any hint would be appreciated.

 ## Changelog